vladbph/cymatix-doc/README.md

 .prompt
     ORDER_PIZZA = {$!t_kind|t_size|t_toppings|t_address|none}
 ```
-This way we costruct prompts providing sufficient information to the next layer to decide - what to ask next.
+This way we build prompts providing sufficient information to the next layer to decide - what to ask next.
 Layer 'Pizza' generates prompts => utterances for next layer:
 ```
 if t_size is missing